 Coming to the Table provides leadership, resources, and a supportive environment for all who wish to acknowledge and heal wounds from racism that is rooted in the United States’ history of slavery.

-- Uncovering History: researching, acknowledging, and sharing personal, family and community histories of race with openness and honesty
+- Uncovering History: researching, acknowledging, and sharing personal, family, community, state, and national histories of race with openness and honesty

 - Making Connections: connecting to others within and across racial lines in order to develop and deepen relationships

 - Working Toward Healing: exploring how we can heal together through dialogue, reunion, ritual, meditation, prayer, ceremony, the arts, apology and other methods

 - Inclusion.
 We welcome all who wish to join the Coming to the Table conversation and who join us in honoring and committing to these principles.